 Learn more about how physical therapy can help you or a senior loved one this October, in honor of National Physical Therapy Month.

 National Physical Therapy Month

-Physical therapy helps people alleviate pain from chronic conditions like arthritis, avoid surgery and recover from injuries — but did you know it can also help people stay flexible and fit as they age, preventing injuries from happening in the first place?
+Physical therapy helps people alleviate pain from chronic conditions like arthritis, avoid surgery and recover from injuries — but did you know it can also help people stay fit and flexible as they age, preventing injuries from happening in the first place?

-This year’s focus for National Physical Therapy Month, which takes place every October, is on “#ChoosePT, a campaign [that] lets consumers know about the risks of opioid use and that physical therapy is a safe, non opioid alternative for managing pain,” according to the American Physical Therapy Association (APTA).
+This year’s focus for National Physical Therapy Month, which takes place every October, is “#ChoosePT, a campaign [that] lets consumers know about the risks of opioid use and that physical therapy is a safe, non-opioid alternative for managing pain,” according to the American Physical Therapy Association (APTA).

-By 2030, the interview says, 20% of the population will be 65 or older, and as many as 40% of those will be coping with some sort of disability.
+By 2030, Bell says, 20% of the population will be 65 or older, and as many as 40% of those will be coping with some sort of disability.

-“Much of that disability will be preventable,” Bell said.
+“Much of that disability will be preventable,” Bell states.
 Even seniors who are sedentary can benefit from exercise programs devised by physical therapists.

 Physical Therapy for Senior Loved Ones

 Whether your loved one is active, coping with illness or injury, or sedentary, a physical therapist can help create an exercise regimen that suits his or her specific situation.
 Even the ordinary physical changes that come with aging — balance loss, reductions in mobility — can be delayed, prevented or even reversed, providing a critical defense in preventing senior falls and reducing their risk of injury.

 In the article, Bell noted that the key factor in deciding whether physical therapy is necessary is pain: